corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-It's again a matter of taste, but I find this version a lot more readable.
+It's again a matter of taste, but I find this version more readable.
 We map an entry to its path, filter out all non-XML files, and collect the
 results into a vector.
-No more temporary `mut` variable, and no conditional
+No temporary `mut` variable, and no conditional
 branching.

 That said, the solution also has its drawbacks.
-The `filter_map(Result::ok)`
-method stands out as a sore thumb.
-We use it to filter out all errors, which is
+Most importantly, it is not equivalent to the imperative version.
+That is because `filter_map(Result::ok)` filters out all errors.
+Whether we want to ignore errors depends on the use case.
+It is a tradeoff between correctness and ergonomics.
-a common pattern in Rust.
-In production code, we would probably propagate the
+In production code, we should at least log all errors, though.
-errors to the caller.

-So far, I would still prefer the functional version, but I could see how the
+So far, I would still lean towards the functional version, but let's see
-scale might tip towards the imperative version at this point.
+how both approaches hold up as we add more complexity.

 ### Making Filtering More Generic

-Let's take this a step further: what if we wanted to filter for arbitrary file
+What if we wanted to filter by arbitrary file attributes?
-conditions?
-For instance, we might want to find all files with a given prefix
+For instance, we might want to find all files with a given prefix or extension.
-or any given extension.

 We could introduce a new parameter, `valid`, which would be a function that
 takes a `Path` and returns a `bool`.
-(This is also sometimes called a predicate in
+(This is also known as a *predicate* in
-functional world.)
+functional programming.)

 ```rust
 fn filter_files<F>(p: &Path, valid: &F) -> Result<Vec<PathBuf>>